Wherein do we find our value?

 Spouses put their spouses next to other people’s spouses and consider their own position or success or what they might call ‘happiness’, sometimes even discarding their spouses, in exchange for what they hope might be a better spouse, who would, no doubt, perform a little better.

-Parents grant their children love and affection, acceptanc, in exchange for good behaviour.
+Parents grant their children love and affection, acceptance, in exchange for good behavior.

 Or compliance to their believed acceptable way of living.